-I presented the idea of following three particularly intriguing teams, these being students and staff of a top tier engineering and rotorcraft design school, several former NASA engineers (their craft is now under the control of their Alma mater), and me, a forty-five year old violin bowmaker.
+I presented the idea of following three particularly intriguing teams, these being students and staff of a top tier engineering and rotorcraft design school, several former NASA engineers, and me, a forty-five year old violin bowmaker.
 With such an unusual mix of people and backgrounds, we would provide plenty of interesting content and capture an audience at least as large as those of most reality shows of today, because truth is surely more strange and interesting than the conjured fiction that is reality television these days.

 The Sikorsky Prize has existed for thirty-three years, pursued, but ultimately abandoned over this time by some prestigious institutions including the Universities of Texas, Michigan, Illinois, Hartford, Naval Post Graduate School, Purdue University, University of Colorado Boulder, University of British Columbia, and others.
 I explained that capturing the sweat and toil of the mad dash to the finish line by such an eclectic mix of personalities would make for compelling or perhaps even riveting television, as the winning machine will be installed in the Smithsonian National Air and Space Museum.

 The complete lack of interest from all relevant parties resulted in my decision to start an Indiegogo campaign, in order to raise the money necessary to fund the construction of my machine.

 I have compiled a substantial portion of my more interesting correspondence from the last two years at issuu for potential contributors to read and consider.